AliAmini93/SAM-Breast-Tumor-Segmentation/README.md

 ## Model Training and Inference

-The concluding part of our workflow involves training the SAM model and using it for inference on a new image.
+The concluding part of our workflow involves training the [sam-vit-large model](https://huggingface.co/facebook/sam-vit-large) and using it for inference on a new image.

 ### Training:
 - **Loop Over Epochs:** The model undergoes training for a predefined number of epochs.